770120041/MyBlog/_posts/2019-8-25-Interview-C++ cheetsheet.md

 ## Pure Virtual Functions and Abstract Classes in C++
 A pure virtual function (or abstract function) in C++ is a virtual function for which we don’t have implementation, we **only declare** it.
 A pure virtual function is declared by assigning 0 in declaration.
 See the following example.

+But a pure virtual function can have a body.

+All pure virtual means is that you can't call the function using an object that has declared or has inherited the pure virtual function.
+Because of this, you cannot create objects of classes with pure virtual functions.

+The compiler enforces this by not allowing objects to be created using classes that have pure virtual funcitons or that have inherited pure virtual functions.
 ```
 // An abstract class
 class Test